-In March 2006, the Company entered into a sale and leaseback transaction with respect to its Media Center vaulting real estate.
+In March 2006, the Company entered into a sale and leaseback transaction with respect to its Media Center real estate.
 The real estate was sold for approximately \$14.0 million resulting in a \$1.3 million after tax gain.
-In accordance with the Accounting Standards Codification 840-40, the gain will be amortized over the initial 15-year lease term as reduced rent.
-Net proceeds at the closing of the sale and the improvement advance were used to pay off the mortgage and other outstanding debt.
-A \$250,000 security deposit related to the lease has been recorded as a deposit in "other assets, net" in the Consolidated Balance Sheets as of June 30, 2014 and 2015.
+In accordance with the Accounting Standards Codification (ASC) 840-40, the gain will be amortized over the initial 15-year lease term as reduced rent.
+Net proceeds at the closing of the sale were used to pay off the mortgage and other outstanding debt.
+A \$250,000 security deposit related to the lease has been recorded as a deposit in "other assets, net" in the Consolidated Balance Sheets as of June 30, 2015 and 2016.

 The lease is treated as an operating lease for financial reporting purposes.
 After the initial lease term, the Company has four five-year options to extend the lease.
-Minimum annual rent payments for the initial five years of the lease was \$1,111,000 and increasing annually thereafter based on the consumer price index change from year to year.
+Minimum annual rent payments for the initial five years of the lease were \$1,111,000, increasing annually thereafter based on the Consumer Price Index change from year to year.

 In June 2011, the Company entered into a lease amendment with respect to the Company's Media Center facility.
-The amendment provides that the landlord would reimburse the Company up to \$2 million for the leasehold improvements to be made by the Company to the premises.
+The amendment provided that the landlord would reimburse the Company up to \$2 million for the leasehold improvements to be made by the Company to the premises.
 The leasehold improvements would be recorded as a fixed asset and amortized over the remaining term of the lease (until March 2021).
-Pursuant to the lease amendment, the Company's monthly lease costs increased by approximately \$14,000 on July 1, 2011, and by an additional \$13,000 to approximately \$27,000 on April 1, 2012.
+Pursuant to the lease amendment, the Company's monthly lease costs increased by approximately \$27,000 on April 1, 2012.
 The Company incurred \$2.1 million of costs for construction, of which \$2.0 million was reimbursed by the landlord.
 A deferred lease incentive has been recorded for the total amount reimbursed by the landlord in accordance with ASC 840-20.
 The lease incentive is being amortized over the remaining lease term as an offset to rent.